IshaySela/geoinformation/README.md

 4. Wait for the project to build and open browser on [http://localhost](http://localhost)

-## Future Improvments
+## 🎯 Future Improvments

-### Frontend
+### 🎨 Frontend
-- Better overall UI design (typography, spacing, color etc., better user experience)
+- 🖌️ Better overall UI design (typography, spacing, color etc., better user experience)
-- Dark / Light mode - dark map, popups etc.
+- 🌙 Dark / Light mode - dark map, popups etc.
-- Error handling - covering more edge cases, adding retry policy for API calls
+- ⚠️ Error handling - covering more edge cases, adding retry policy for API calls
-- Caching with localStorage
+- 💾 Caching with localStorage
-- Testing
+- 🧪 Unit tests for components (React Testing Library), integration tests for API calls, end-to-end tests for user flows

 ### Backend
-- Getting POIs relative to other point - get all POIs at radius from specific lat, long.
+- 📍 Getting POIs relative to other point - get all POIs at radius from specific lat, long.
 This can be used as optimization, loading points at a radius from the current viewpoint.
-- Security - authentication, POI encryption
+- 🔒 Security - authentication, POI encryption
-- Rate limiting
+- ⏱️ Rate limiting
-- API versioning
+- 🗂️ API versioning
-- Testing
+- 🧪 Unit tests for POIs endpoint, integration tests with EF Core and in-memory DB, API contract tests, performance/load testing.
-- Increasing observability via logging, either to local or remote system (e.g. elasticsearch + logstash + kibana)
+- 📈 Increasing observability via logging, either to local or remote system (e.g. elasticsearch + logstash + kibana)

-### Deployment
+### 🐳 Deployment
-- Apply migrations on backend container up (currently copying the app.db sqlite database with the existing tables)
+- ⚡ Apply migrations on backend container up (currently copying the app.db SQLite database with the existing tables) Apply migrations on backend container up (currently copying the app.db sqlite database with the existing tables)
-- Add environment variables for configuring port
+- 🔐 deploy with HTTPS with custom certificate
-- deploy with HTTPS by default
+- ♻️ Auto restart containers on fail

-## Known Bugs
+## ⚠️ Known Issues
-- POI marker accuracy drops as the map zoom increases
+- 📍 POI marker accuracy drops as the map zoom increases
-- Create new POI form is slightly off center relative to the cursor marker
+- 📝 Create new POI form is slightly off center relative to the cursor marker

-## Deployment Configuration
+## ⚙️ Deployment Configuration  - Environment Variables
-### Backend Service
+### 🔧 Backend Service
 - `POIS_FRONTEND_URL` - points to the origin of the front end.
 This is used by the backend to configure the CORS policy
-- `ConnectionStrings__DefaultConnection` - Connection string that is used by the backend (this is the path inside the container)
+- `ConnectionStrings__DefaultConnection` - Connection string that is used by the backend (path inside the container)

-  ### Frontend Service
+  ### 🌐 Frontend Service
 - `VITE_API_URL` - URL of the backend, used by the frontend to make API calls